geavenx/JSON-Builder-Custom-assertion/README.md

     ```

 3. **Send the jar file to the API Gateway**
-    The jar is located at ./build/libs/jsonBuilderJava11-1.0-SNAPSHOT.jar, and should be placed in
+    The jar is located at *./build/libs/jsonBuilderJava11-1.0-SNAPSHOT.jar*, and should be placed in
-    /opt/SecureSpan/Gateway/runtime/modules/lib/the custom assertion comes here
+    /opt/SecureSpan/Gateway/runtime/modules/lib/

 4. **Restart the gateway**
     service ssg restart